-Brutseart in his famous book "Evaporation Into The Atmosphere" describes evaporation pans in terms of "uncertain and often dubious applicability as a measure of evaporation in nature".
-Watts and Hancock (1985) reaffirm Brutsaert's statement and assert that all evaporation pan data should be regarded as "untrustworthy".
-The authors list the problems associated with operating pans as follows :
+In his famous book Evaporation into the atmosphere, Brutseart (1982) describes evaporation pans in terms of 'uncertain and often dubious applicability as a measure of evaporation in nature'.
+Watts and Hancock (1984) reaffirm Brutsaert's statement and assert that all evaporation pan data should be regarded as 'untrustworthy'.
+The authors list the problems associated with operating pans as follows:

-- (i) dirt on the metal pan

-- (ii) contamination of the water

-- (iii) other inputs (rain, slash-in)

-- (iv) other outputs (bird and animal drinking, splash-out)

-- (v) ventilation changes below pan (change of grass length)

-- (vi) thermal property variations

-- (vii) presence of birdguard (reduction of both radiation input and ventilation) - (viii) possible shade at low sun angles (eg. surrounding trees) - (ix) wave action and overtopping in windy conditions - (x) surface tension problems when refilling to needle point
+- 1. dirt on the metal pan - 2. contamination of the water - 3. other inputs (rain, splash-in) - 4. other outputs (bird and animal drinking, splash-out) - 5. ventilation changes below pan (change of grass length) - 6. thermal property variations - 7. presence of birdguard (reduction of both radiation input and ventilation) - 8. possible shade at low sun angles (e.g. surrounding trees) - 9. wave action and overtopping in windy conditions - 10. surface tension problems when refilling to needle point

-Even with properly maintained pans the energy exchange, heat storage and airflow characteristics for the shallow water in the pan is likely to be very different to that of open water or a crop.
-However, a number of studies (Doorenbos and Pruitt 1975) have demonstrated that pans can work well when properly maintained.
+Even with properly maintained pans the energy exchange, heat storage and airflow characteristics for the shallow water in the pan are likely to be very different to that of open water or a crop.
+However, a number of studies (Doorenbos & Pruitt 1975) have demonstrated that pans can work well when properly maintained.
 Pans may work well if evaporative conditions are not too severe.
-An evaluation of Class A Pan coefficients in humid locations has been carried out by Irmak et al 2002.
-The problem of heat conduction in evaporation pans has been addressed by Oroud 1998.
+An evaluation of Class A Pan coefficients in humid locations has been carried out by Irmak et al. 2002.
+The problem of heat conduction in evaporation pans has been addressed by Oroud (1998).